viniciosgnr/Offshore-wind-forecasting-decision-support/README.md

 ## Master's Thesis Project

-This repository contains the source code and models developed for the Master's thesis titled: **"[Your Thesis Title Here]"**.
+This repository contains the source code and models developed for the Master's thesis titled: **"Short-Term Offshore Wind Power Forecasting for FPSO Operational Support using Hybrid Deep Learning Models and LLM-Powered Agents"**.
 The project focuses on developing a high-accuracy, probabilistic forecasting system for offshore wind power and integrating it into a decision support dashboard to enhance the operational efficiency and safety of a Floating Production, Storage and Offloading (FPSO) unit.

 ---